Docking and castrating

 It is usually not necessary to castrate ram lambs for the freezer (or

 locker) trade or when selling lamb directly to consumers, as there is no siginificant difference in the taste or

 tenderness of the meat from a young ram lamb versus a wether or

-During harvest, it is more difficult to remove the pelt (skin) from a ram lamb, especially one that has started to develop secondary sex characteristics.
-Ram lambs that cannot be marketed by the time they are six months old should be castrated.
+During harvest, it can be more difficult to remove the pelt (skin) from a ram lamb, especially one that has started to develop secondary sex characteristics.
+Ram lambs are typically dirtier at the time of slaughter.
+It may be advisable to castrate ram lambs that cannot be marketed by the time they are six months old.

 the possibilities of early and/or unwanted pregnancies.
 When ram lambs